 There is a significant difference between OCD and OCPD, but it is often confused in literature and film.

 Obsessive-compulsive disorder (OCD) is an anxiety disorder which can be characterized by uncontrollable and unwanted thoughts called obsessions.
-These obsessions are repetitive and lead to ritualised behaviours (like cleaning) the sufferer feels compelled to do, these are called compulsions and often manifest to allieviate the obsessions.
-If you have OCD, it is likely that you recognise your obsessions and compulsions are irrational but are still unable to resist them.
+These obsessions are repetitive and lead to ritualized behaviors (like cleaning) the sufferer feels compelled to do; these are called compulsions and often manifest to alleviate the obsessions.
+If you have OCD, it is likely that you recognize your obsessions and compulsions are irrational but are still unable to resist them.
 For a full and detailed explanation of OCD have a look at the help guide pages.

 Famous movies with characters with OCD include: As Good As It Gets and the Aviator.

-The Savvy Psychologist outlines 5 key differences between OCD and OCPD, but loosely they include: insight, distress, guilt, anxiety and time.
-To draw on one – insight, those with OCD are aware that their actions and behaviours are unreasonable.
+The Savvy Psychologist outlines 5 key differences between OCD and OCPD, but loosely they include insight, distress, guilt, anxiety and time.
+To draw on one – insight, those with OCD are aware that their actions and behaviors are unreasonable.
 People with OCPD however, think their exceptional standards are reasonable and the only way to accomplish anything.
-PsychCentral has an excellent guide to OCPD, but the key symptoms and behaviour include:
+PsychCentral has an excellent guide to OCPD, but the key symptoms and behavior include: